marija0408/Power-BI-Reports/README.md

 # Power-BI-Reports
-I made two Power BI reports containg movie data.
+I made two Power BI reports containing movie data.

 # Netflix Report
 First report is Netflix Report.
 The dataset behind it contains data about movies, directors, movie cast etc. The idea behind this report is to show design possibilities.